 Eddy McGee, Rural Hall

 Eddy McGee is the Executive Director of the Stokes County Arts Council where he has served since 2004.
 He is currently pursuing a master’s degree in non-profit management from Grace College of Indiana and has also completed undergraduate and graduate degrees in business management.
 He currently serves on the Board of Directors of ARTS NC and the King Chamber of Commerce.
 He is a former USPTA Tennis Teaching Professional, has been featured in Southern Living Magazine for his Cream Cheese Pound Cake recipe, and sang in the motion picture Junebug starring Amy Adams and filmed in North Carolina.
-He is married to Anna McGee, a Teacher Coach with Stokes County Schools, and they currently reside in Rural Hall, North Carolina.
+He is married to Anna McGee, a teacher coach with Stokes County Schools.
+They currently reside in Rural Hall, North Carolina.

 Jean McLaughlin, Little Switzerland

 Executive Director of Penland School of Crafts since 1998, Jean has focused her energies on strategic planning, external relations, facilities construction and renovation, board development, and fundraising.
 She currently spearheads a $30 million Campaign for Penland’s Future.
 Jean came to Penland after serving 16 years at the NC Arts Council as Director of Visual Arts and later Director of Statewide Initiatives.
 A native North Carolinian, she holds an MA in Liberal Studies from NC State University, and a BA in Studio Art from UNC-CH.
 She also studied textiles at the California College of Arts and Crafts, NC State University, and Penland School of Crafts.